Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: Revisiting Topic Model Evaluation

-Another challenge for automated evaluation, whether of classical or neural topic models, is widespread inconsistency.
-Researchers frequently fail to specify the information needed to calculate automated metrics or diverge from the practices that underpinned human correlations.
+Another challenge for automated evaluation, whether of classical or neural topic models, is widespread inconsistency (Section~\ref{sec:meta}).
+Researchers frequently fail to specify the information needed to calculate automated metrics or diverge from the practices that underpin human correlations.
 Furthermore, evaluation datasets, preprocessing, and hyperparameter optimization vary dramatically, even within a given paper.
-Our meta-analysis documents this \emph{standardization gap}, which likely limits the generalizability and reliability of methodologists' findings.
+This \emph{standardization gap} likely limits the generalizability and reliability of topic model developers' findings.